PayString/rfcs/src/spec/payid-easy-checkout.md

 # Introduction

-The PayID Easy Checkout Protocol is a minimal protocol that allows an online merchant to request a payment from a payer using only the payer's PayID.
+The PayID Easy Checkout Protocol is a minimal protocol that allows a recipient (e.g., an online merchant or a charity) to request a payment from a payer using only the payer's PayID.
 Implementations of the protocol should require little to no server-side engineering efforts, while creating an improved and uniform user experience for payers.